Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 </br>

-Exceptions to this rule can occur when configuration arise.
+Exceptions to this rule can occur when configuration issues arise.

 </br>